Glossary and Definitions ...

 Chicken has been given the GNIS Feature ID of '1400245'.
 Click here to see the GNIS Record for Chicken.

 - A portmanteau is the forming of a linguistic combination or contraction by taking two (or more) words, their sound and the meaning of those words to create a new word.
-For example, smoke and fog becomes smog.
+For example, camera and recorder becomes camcorder.
 An explanation of Chicken can be found under Toponymy (see below).

 - The definition of toponymy includes the study of place names (in this case, the community of Chicken).
 Toponymy includes the origin of the name and any meanings or stories that might be behind the name.
 While we generally limit ourselves to just the origin of a community's name, we appreciate any additional information.